Finite-state transducer

 A finite-state transducer (FST) is a finite-state machine with two memory tapes, following the terminology for Turing machines: an input tape and an output tape.
 This contrasts with an ordinary finite-state automaton, which has a single tape.
 An FST is a type of finite-state automaton (FSA) that maps between two sets of symbols.
 An FST is more general than an FSA.
-An FSA defines a formal language by defining a set of accepted strings, while an FST defines relations between sets of strings.
+An FSA defines a formal language by defining a set of accepted strings, while an FST defines a relation between sets of strings.

-An FST will read a set of strings on the input tape and generates a set of relations on the output tape.
+An FST will read a set of strings on the input tape and generate a set of relations on the output tape.
 An FST can be thought of as a translator or relater between strings in a set.

 In morphological parsing, an example would be inputting a string of letters into the FST, the FST would then output a string of morphemes.

 Overview

 An automaton can be said to recognize a string if we view the content of its tape as input.
 In other words, the automaton computes a function that maps strings into the set {0,1}.
 Alternatively, we can say that an automaton generates strings, which means viewing its tape as an output tape.
 On this view, the automaton generates a formal language, which is a set of strings.
 The two views of automata are equivalent: the function that the automaton computes is precisely the indicator function of the set of strings it generates.
 The class of languages generated by finite automata is known as the class of regular languages.

 The two tapes of a transducer are typically viewed as an input tape and an output tape.
 On this view, a transducer is said to transduce (i.e., translate) the contents of its input tape to its output tape, by accepting a string on its input tape and generating another string on its output tape.
 It may do so nondeterministically and it may produce more than one output for each input string.
 A transducer may also produce no output for a given input string, in which case it is said to reject the input.
 In general, a transducer computes a relation between two formal languages.

 Each string-to-string finite-state transducer relates the input alphabet Σ to the output alphabet Γ. Relations R on Σ*×Γ* that can be implemented as finite-state transducers are called rational relations.
 Rational relations that are partial functions, i.e. that relate every input string from Σ* to at most one Γ*, are called rational functions.

 Finite-state transducers are often used for phonological and morphological analysis in natural language processing research and applications.
 Pioneers in this field include Ronald Kaplan, Lauri Karttunen, Martin Kay and Kimmo Koskenniemi.

 A common way of using transducers is in a so-called "cascade", where transducers for various operations are combined into a single transducer by repeated application of the composition operator (defined below).